hawkeye1900/SBC-Sept24/week-9/W9-S3-Rendering-API-Deployment/challenge/readme.md

 ## Bonus

-You know how to use 3rd Party APIs using React, use the GitHub API to retrieve a list of your products meaning your Portfolio is continuosly up to date.
+You know how to use 3rd Party APIs using React, use the GitHub API to retrieve a list of your products meaning your Portfolio is continuously up to date.

 ## Helpful Resources